g5ostXa/hyprarch2/docs/archbase/vanilla-arch.md

 ```
 # systemctl enable fstrim.timer
 ```
-- To automatically refresh pacman mirrors once a week, we need to edit `/etc/xdg/reflector/reflector.conf` to ajust the country, protocol and other features for reflector to select the right mirrors.
+- To automatically refresh pacman mirrors once a week, we need to edit `/etc/xdg/reflector/reflector.conf`.
 Then, enable reflector with the following command:
 ```
 # systemctl enable reflector.timer
 ```